HarshKunte/css-practice-project-10/README.md

 ## Hello👋 I'm **Harsh Kunte**
 ---
-### This is an awesome looking interiro design landing page with gradient background design.
+### This is an awesome looking interior design landing page with gradient background design.

 ### Things I learnt in this project🤯
 - Background images